Chrissie Hynde: Early career

 Hynde also spent a short time with punk band the Moors Murderers in 1978.
-Named after The Moors Murderers (a pair of child-killers), the band consisted of future Visage front man Steve Strange on vocals, Vince Ely on drums, with Mark Ryan (a.k.a.
-The Kid) and Hynde on guitar.
+Named after a pair of child-killers, the band consisted of future Visage front man Steve Strange on vocals, Vince Ely on drums, with Mark Ryan (a.k.a. the Kid) and Hynde on guitar.
 The band's name alone was enough to start controversy, and she soon distanced herself from the group, as noted in NME.
 Hynde said, "I'm not in the group, I only rehearsed with them".
 She stated that "Steve Strange and Soo Catwoman had the idea for the group, and asked me to help them out on guitar, which I did, even though I was getting my own group together and still am".

 The Pretenders

-Late 1970s

 In 1978, Hynde made a demo tape and gave it to Dave Hill, owner of the label Real Records.
 Hill stepped in to manage her career, and began by paying off the back rent owed on her rehearsal room in Covent Garden, London.
 Hill also advised Hynde to take her time and get a band together.
 In the spring of 1978, Hynde met bass guitarist Pete Farndon and they selected a band consisting of James Honeyman-Scott (guitar, vocals, keyboards), and Martin Chambers (drums, vocals, percussion).
-The name The Pretenders was inspired by the Sam Cooke version of the Platters' 1955 R&B hit song "The Great Pretender".
+The name "the Pretenders" was inspired by the Sam Cooke version of the Platters' 1955 R&B hit song "The Great Pretender".